 Are you looking for a fully certified European drone company for drone cinematography?
-We are Kiwi and we fly ARRI, RED, and DJI cameras for commercials, full feature films, and corporate videos.
+We are Kiwi Aerial Shots and we fly ARRI, RED, and DJI cameras for commercials, full feature films, and corporate videos.
+We are completely certified to fly our FPV drones, Heavy-lifters of Inspire 3 all across Europe.
 Check our website through the button below and contact us if you have any questions regarding your drone video production!

 AuSTRIAN DRONE AUTHORItY